joshbegley/nyt-latest/previous.md

 `This term, Justice Alito delivered major wins for conservatives on voting rights, immigration and guns.
 He’s given no indication that he’s ready to step down.`\
 https://www.nytimes.com/2026/07/04/us/politics/justice-alito-influence-supreme-court.html

-**July 4 Live Updates: Trump Speaks as America Celebrates Its 250th Birthday**\
+**July 4 Live Updates: Fireworks and Trump Speech Cap Independence Day Celebrations**\
-`People across the United States marked Independence Day with exuberance even as extreme heat and storms disrupted some events.
-The president delivered a weather-delayed speech in the capital ahead of a fireworks show.`\
+`People across the United States marked the country’s 250th birthday even as extreme heat and storms disrupted some events.
+President Trump delivered a weather-delayed speech in the capital ahead of a huge fireworks show.`\
 https://www.nytimes.com/live/2026/07/04/us/america-250-celebrations-fourth-july

 **Huge Crowds Mass in Tehran for Ayatollah’s State Funeral**\